pub-calculator-io/tdee-calculator/readme.md

-# TDEE Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# TDEE Calculator Widget for WordPress

 The TDEE calculator provides an accurate estimate of your daily caloric expenditure using your BMR and several other personal characteristics.